 Sashiko Series; the playful foundation and introduction into Sew & Sew Wines.
 A fresh balance between youthful and punchy.
 Positioned at an accessible price bracket, these wines are ready to be enjoyed here and now.

 In tune with Sew & Sew's established brand style of decorative stitch-work, this range needed to be a true reflection of the brand with a fresh spin.
 ‘Sashiko’ meaning “little stabs” is a traditional Japanese form of decorative reinforcement stitching.
 The style happened to fit perfectly within the brand parameters.
 The structured pattern-work and bold alternating colours hit the mark for Sew & Sew's entry range.

-Due to the success of McLaren Vale's Mullygrub food truck, Mullygrub took the leap to open a permanent cafe.
-I was commissioned to direct the exterior and interior fit-out design; creating a new experience within the brand parameters I had set for the food truck.
+Due to the success of the food truck, Mullygrub took the leap to open a permanent cafe in McLaren Vale.
+I was commissioned to direct the exterior and interior fit-out design; creating a new experience within the brand parameters set for the food truck.

-The result was a refreshing and natural light-filled atmosphere that has strong street appeal and point-of-difference within the local cafe industry.
+The result was a natural light-filled and engaging atmosphere that has strong point-of-difference within the local cafe scene.

 Beaches is a family-owned surf apparel retail chain in Adelaide’s south.
 Their identity was completely refreshed; creating point of difference in the market place.
 The brief was to build a premium, reputable and memorable brand identity that evokes consumer interest & confidence.

 Bold simplicity was paramount in the execution of the identity and its roll out.
 The sand castle logo-mark was created to instil the beach theme whilst being gutsy enough as a stand-alone brand element.
 The colour-scheme was chosen to speak to both genders and all ages.
 Store frontages feature LED signage, complimented by premium matte black Alucobond panelling.

 Scope: Identity / Signage / Stationary / Promotional / Uniform / Website